-On March 10, 2023, SVB was placed into receivership by the Federal Deposit Insurance Corporation ("FDIC").
-On March 13, 2023, the FDIC announced that it had transferred all insured and uninsured deposits and substantially all assets of SVB to a newly created, full-service FDIC-operated "bridge bank" called Silicon Valley Bridge Bank, N.A. ("SVBB"), where depositors would have full access to their money immediately.
-On March 27, 2023, First Citizens BancShares, Inc. ("First Citizens") announced that it had entered into an agreement with the FDIC to purchase all of the assets and liabilities of SVBB.
-SVBB will operate as a division of First Citizens.
-We currently have full control of our cash and cash equivalents balance, and SVBB has confirmed its terms of our existing Revolving Loan Facility.
+On March 10, 2023, SVB The accompanying condensed consolidated financial statements have been prepared assuming we will continue as a going concern.
+However, we have sustained operating losses in the current quarter and expect to incur losses in the next five quarters.
+Accordingly, we concluded there was placed into receivership by substantial doubt about our ability to continue as a going concern for 12 months from the Federal Deposit Insurance Corporation ("FDIC").
+On March 13, 2023, the FDIC announced that it had transferred all insured and uninsured deposits and substantially all assets date of SVB to a newly created, full-service FDIC-operated "bridge bank" called Silicon Valley Bridge Bank, N.A. ("SVBB"), where depositors would have full access to their money immediately.
+On March 27, 2023, First Citizens BancShares, Inc. ("First Citizens") announced the filing of this Quarterly Report on Form 10-Q. However, management currently believes that it had entered into an agreement with the FDIC has plans in place to purchase all reduce cash expenditure and can alleviate this substantial doubt as of the assets and liabilities date of SVBB.
+SVBB this filing.